philc/terraform/README.markdown

   </tr>
   <tr>
     <td>ensure_file(source_path, dest_path, on_change)</td>
-    <td>Ensures the file at dest_path is the exact same as the file in the source path.
+    <td>Ensures the file at dest_path is the exact same as the file at source_path.
 Use this for copying
-        configuration files (e.g. nginx.conf) to their proper locations</td>
+        configuration files (e.g. nginx.conf) to their proper locations.</td>
   </tr>
   <tr>
     <td>fail_and_exit(message)</td>